 If you are visiting Rome and you want to escape the huge crowds of most tourist spots, there are several day trips from Rome you can take not far from the capital city.

-While there is so much to see and do in Rome that you’ll never see the end of it, there is also much to discover only a couple of hours away by train or bus!
+While there is so much to see and do in Rome that you’ll never see the end of all Rome’s main attractions and even its hidden gems, there is also much to discover only a couple of hours away by train or bus (or rental car!)

 From medieval towns to archaeological sites and beautiful lakes, the area surrounding Italy’s capital is rich in history, culture, and breathtaking nature.